Jury signals verdict not near at Ghislaine Maxwell trial

-NEW YORK (AP) — The jury deliberating the fate of Ghislaine Maxwell at her sex trafficking trial requested a white board and different colored sticky notes Monday as it signaled that it had plenty of work to do after a long holiday weekend.
+NEW YORK (AP) — The jury considering the fate of Ghislaine Maxwell at her sex trafficking trial finished a third full day of deliberations Monday with no sign that a verdict is near and no clear signal either that there is dissension in their ranks.

-Jurors in Manhattan federal court also requested the transcripts of some trial testimony and the definition of “incitement.”
+Jurors in Manhattan federal court asked for multi-colored sticky notes and a white board, along with transcripts of some trial testimony, the definition of “enticement” and a question on the law.
 Judge Alison J. Nathan referred them to her legal instructions that she read to them just before they began deliberations a week ago.

+The judge also requested that they deliberate an extra hour beginning Tuesday, unless that created a hardship.

 The British socialite is charged with recruiting and grooming teenagers as young as 14 to be sexually assaulted by financier Jeffrey Epstein.
 Maxwell’s lawyers say she was a U.S. government scapegoat after Epstein killed himself in 2019 in a Manhattan federal jail cell while awaiting a sex trafficking trial.